 - Sharp scissors

-*Think outside the box on this one!
+* Don’t be afraid to think outside the box on this one!
 We used an unwanted matted picture that was left over from a Goodwill frame.

 - If necessary, iron the wrinkles out of the large piece of felt and cut the cardboard to fit.